Recording Audio in the Mission Field

 First, find a quiet area.
 Two of the most convenient and effective places to record audio is inside a car and inside a closet.
 The soft upholstery of a car interior, as well as the hanging clothes inside a closet, help to damper pesky echos.
-Most importantly, ensure that the surroundings are quiet and that you won’t be distributed while you record.
+Most importantly, ensure that the surroundings are quiet and that you won’t be disturbed while you record.

 Make sure that the smartphone is placed at least a foot away from the speaker’s mouth.
 Also, try to reduce any movement in the recording area.
 Turning pages or rustling clothes will all be picked up on the recorder.

 Finally, once you’ve finished recording your audio, transfer it to a laptop.
 Make edits or adjustments using Audacity, a free audio editing software.
 Format the audio files and load them onto a microSD card.
 It’s now ready to be loaded into the MegaVoice audio Bible!

 Make sure your recorded audio files are protected from being overwritten by using the SAFE from MegaVoice to temporarily lock or permanently lock your microSD cards.